We’ve Got You Covered

 Selling in Queensland is very different to New South Wales.
-We are able to assist you with understanding the Queensland process and advise you of any stamp duty concessions you may be entitled to.
+We can assist you with understanding the Queensland process and advise you of any transfer duty concessions you may be entitled to.
 In Queensland, most contracts are entered into on a conditional basis and time is of the essence with completion.
 This emphasises the importance of being able to comply with the strict time frames that are posed and getting correct legal advice.
 Here at Coutts, we will help you through that step by step process, allowing you to complete it as soon as possible with minimal stress.

-In South Australia, an understanding of the process and the documents you must provided are equally important.
-In addition to a Contract, a seller is also required to provide a Vendor statement.
+In South Australia, an understanding of the process and the documents you must provide are equally important.
+In addition to a Contract, a seller is also required to provide a vendor statement.
 The Vendor statement needs to include the correct information and searches.
 Without this information, Contracts cannot become unconditional.
 We can assist with the preparation or review of these documents.

 Similar to NSW, Western Australian residential property transactions must take place on an electronic conveyancing portal, such as PEXA.
 In Western Australia, there is no legislative requirement for a cooling off period to apply to contracts for sale of land.
 The transaction also takes place through an ‘offer and acceptance’ type process.
 It is important to ensure you obtain legal advice prior to signing any contracts, as mentioned above there is no legal requirement for a cooling off period.

 In Tasmania, buyers are not covered by any conditions in the Contract unless they are requested.
-The contracts are a simplistic sale contract which outlines the terms of the sale.
-Similar to the Northern territory, settlement takes place by paper also as Tasmania is not involved in the PEXA network.
-It is important to note there are no cooling off periods in Tasmania so it is important to seek advice prior to signing the contract.
+The contracts are a simplistic sale contract that outlines the terms of the sale.
+Similar to the Northern Territory, settlement takes place by paper as Tasmania is not involved in the PEXA network.
+It is important to note there are no cooling off periods in Tasmania, so it is important to seek advice prior to signing the contract.

 Download your FREE Property Law Guide!